Manshi-1911/Brain-Tumor-Detection-/README.md

-Necessary Modules will be imported
-Data Preparation & Preprocessing
-Load up the data
+Brain Tumor Detection Using a Convolutional Neural Network Data Preparation and Processing